Skip to main content

 DollarStoreExact 1:1 priceInstant execution (may queue)

-When you get instant execution
+When users get instant execution

-Your swap: 10,000 USDC → USDT
+User swap: 10,000 USDC → USDT

 Result: Instant, 10,000 USDT received

-When you wait
+When users wait

-Your swap: 10,000 USDC → USDT
+User swap: 10,000 USDC → USDT

 Option 1: Partial fill + queue